martystats/Retail_Sales_Prediction_Case_Study/README.md

 # Retail Sales Prediction Case Study

-This project presents a machine learning pipeline for predicting retail sales using cleaned warehouse data.
-The pipeline includes:
+This project presents a complete machine learning pipeline for predicting retail sales using cleaned warehouse data.
+The pipeline includes sampling, feature engineering, model training, hyperparameter tuning, and deployment using a Streamlit app.

 - Data sampling (40% and 30%)
 - Feature selection and cleaning